Stesha Brandon, President

 Didi Kader, Secretary

 Didi Kader is a public relations professional and non-fiction writer in Seattle.
-Her work has been published in the Seattle Times, Pacific Northwest Magazine, SOUND Magazine, Women’s eNews, and The Windy Citizen.
-She enjoys reading and writing stories about urban green spaces, environmental issues and cultural relations.
+Her work has been published in the Seattle Times, Roads & Kingdoms, Pacific Northwest Magazine, SOUND Magazine, and Paste Magazine.
+She enjoys reading and writing stories about urban green spaces, environmental issues, food, and other subjects that all humans can bond over.
 You can find her writing about these subjects in northwest Seattle whilst nibbling on the city’s best almond croissant.

 Didi holds a master’s degree from the Northwestern University Medill School of Journalism and bachelor’s degrees in Political Science and Near Eastern Languages and Civilization from the University of Washington.
 She was the Opinion Editor and a columnist at The Daily of the University of Washington.
 She received the Farhat Ziadeh Distinguished Community Service Award in 2009.
-Didi is a born and bred Seattleite.
+Didi is a lifelong Seattleite.